MAnalytics/stppSim/README.md

 # "stppSim"

-Socio-spatio and Temporal Point Pattern Simulation for Social Science Research
+Simulation of Socio-spatial and Temporal point patterns for Social Science Research

 ## Description